 Aaron's passion for aviation has always been aerobatics - a true mastery of flight in the third dimension.
 The idea is to control the airplane, to explore the absolute limits in any flight attitude.
 This led him to ownership of a Pitts Special model S-1S that was campaigned through Primary and Sportsman category from 2007 to 2010.
 In 2010 Aaron upgraded to a very rare model of the Pitts Special; the S-2S.
 His training in the S-2S led to several top finishes in Intermediate category and introduction to Advanced-level aerobatics.
 Most recently an opportunity arose to further progress into the aerobatic realm, an upgrade to the Panzl S-330 which spent the 2013 season competing Intermediate Category.
 He commenced training and competing the Advanced category in 2014.

-Aaron has obtained numerous top finishes at Regional contests, multiple Regional series championships, second place at the 2009 US National Championships in Sportsman Category, a first place finish at the 2013 US National Championships in Intermediate Category and a first place finish at the 2016 US National Championships in Advanced Category!
-Several Master Awards have been granted placing Aaron's name in the IAC Hall of Fame and Museum including the L. Paul Soucy (highest scoring competitor regardless of category), MT-Propeller Trophy (Advanced National Champion) and Fred Leidig Trophy (Intermediate National Champion).
+Aaron has obtained numerous top finishes at Regional contests, multiple Regional series championships, second place at the 2009 US National Championships in Sportsman Category, a first place finish at the 2013 US National Championships in Intermediate Category, back to back first place finish at the 2016 and 2017 US National Championships in Advanced Category and position as Captain of the US Advanced Aerobatic Team, 2018!
+Several Master Awards have been granted placing Aaron's name in the IAC Hall of Fame and Museum including the L. Paul Soucy (highest scoring competitor regardless of category), MT-Propeller Trophy (Advanced National Champion, twice) and Fred Leidig Trophy (Intermediate National Champion).
 He has been a guest speaker at the University of North Dakota, the Iowa Aviation Promotion Group at their first annual 'Pilot Palooza' convention in 2013, the 2014 Iowa Airport Conference and composed four published articles for Sport Aerobatics Magazine, a publication of the International Aerobatic Club.
 Aaron has served as the Contest Director for multiple Regional contests and maintains a current Regional Judging certificate qualifying him to evaluate flights during sanctioned aerobatic contests Nationwide.
 He was a candidate for the Board of Directors of the International Aerobatic Club, offered a position but declined due to obligations serving as the Contest Director of the 2012 U.S. National Aerobatic Championships.

 Northern Planes Aerosport, LLC.